 Here all classes dealing with the Monte Carlo phase space integration are located.
-As default the adaptive multi-channel method of [15, 16] together with a Vegas optimization [17] for the single channels is used for the evaluation of the initial state (laser backscattering, initial state radiation) and final state integrals.
-In addition, final state integration accomplished by Rambo [18] and Sarge [19] is supported.
+By default the adaptive multi-channel method of [16, 17] together with a Vegas optimization [18] for the single channels are used for the evaluation of the initial state (laser backscattering, initial state radiation) and final state integrals.
+In addition, final state integration accomplished by Rambo [19] and Sarge [20] is supported.